yifanyou/spring-boot-peggy/README.md

 Project is called Peggy, because this year is the year of pig in China.

-Will commit some samples of spring boot that i use and have used in work.
+Will commit some samples of spring boot that i use or have used in work.

 Hope it will make me remember these develop knowledges longer.